Blackface: 20th century

 As late as the 1940s, Warner Bros. used blackface in Yankee Doodle Dandy (1942), a minstrel show sketch in This Is the Army (1943) and by casting Flora Robson as a Haitian maid in Saratoga Trunk (1945).
-In The Spoilers (1942), John Wayne appeared in blackface and bantered in a mock accent with a black maid who mistook him for an authentic black man.
+In The Spoilers (1942), John Wayne appeared in blackface and bantered in a mock accent with a Black maid who mistook him for an authentic Black man.

 In Holiday Inn, Bing Crosby and Marjorie Reynolds sang “Abraham,” a song honoring Lincoln’s birthday, in shoe-polish blackface.
 The band behind them and the waiters were also in blackface.

+However, the previously more widespread social acceptance of blackface had greatly diminished after 1930, with African American actors also being granted a significantly greater number of film roles during this point in time.

 Blackface makeup was largely eliminated even from live-action film comedy in the U.S. after the end of the 1930s, when public sensibilities regarding race were beginning to change and blackface became increasingly associated with racism and bigotry.

 Still, the tradition did not end all at once.
-The radio program Amos 'n' Andy (1928–1960) constituted a type of "oral blackface", in that the black characters were portrayed by white people and conformed to stage blackface stereotypes.
+The radio program Amos 'n' Andy (1928–1960) constituted a type of "oral blackface", in that the Black characters were portrayed by white people and conformed to stage blackface stereotypes.
 The conventions of blackface also lived on unmodified at least into the 1950s in animated theatrical cartoons.
 Strausbaugh estimates that roughly one-third of late 1940s MGM cartoons "included a blackface, coon, or mammy figure".
 Bugs Bunny appeared in blackface at least as late as Southern Fried Rabbit in 1953.

+In 1965, Laurence Olivier starred in a film of Othello in full blackface, which New York Times critic Bosley Crowther greeted with incredulity: "The consequence is that he hits one—the sensitive American, anyhow — with the by-now outrageous impression of a theatrical Negro stereotype ...
+You almost wait for him to whip a banjo out from his flowing, white garments or start banging a tambourine."

 Singer Grace Slick was wearing blackface when her band Jefferson Airplane performed "Crown of Creation" and "Lather" at The Smothers Brothers Comedy Hour in 1968.
 A clip is included in a 2004 documentary Fly Jefferson Airplane, directed by Bob Sarles.